fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     But it is not suitable for (the Majesty of) the Most Beneficent (Allah) that He should beget a son (or offspring or children).
 There is none in the heavens and the earth but comes unto the Most Beneficent (Allah) as a slave.
 Verily He knows each one of them, and has counted them a full counting And everyone of them will come to Him alone on the Day of Resurrection (without any helper, or protector or defender).
     Quran Ayah 19:88-95

-    Almighty Allah commanded: 0 people of the Scripture (Jews and Christians)!
+    Almighty Allah commanded: O people of the Scripture (Jews and Christians)!
 Do not exceed the limits in your religion, nor say of Allah aught but the truth.
 The Messiah Jesus, son of Mary was (no more than) a Messenger of Allah and His Word, ("Be" - and he was) which He bestowed on Mary and a spirit (Ruh) created by Him; so believe in Allah and His Messengers.
 Say not: 'Three (trinity)!"
 Cease!
 (It is) better for you.
 For Allah is (the only) One Ilah (God), Glory be to Him (Far Exalted is He) above having a son.
 To Him belongs all that is in the heavens and all that is in the earth.
 And Allah is All-Sufficient as a Disposer of affairs.
     Quran Ayah 4:171-173

-### Quran disclaims Trinity

-    Allah the Exalted warned: Surely they have disbelieved who say: 'Allah is the Messiah (Jesus), son of Mary."
-But the Messiah (Jesus) said: "O Children of Israel!
-Worship Allah, my Lord and your Lord."
-Verily whosoever sets up partners in worship with Allah, then Allah has forbidden Paradise for him, and the Fire will be his abode.
-And for the Zalimun (polytheists and wrong-doers) there are no helpers.

-    Surely disbelievers are those who said: 'Allah is the third of the three (in a Trinity)."
-But there is no Ilah (god) (none who has the right to be worshipped) but One Ilah (God- Allah).
-And if they cease not from what they say verily a painful torment will befall the disbelievers among them.

-    Will they not repent to Allah and ask His Forgiveness?
-For Allah is Oft-Forgiving Most Merciful.

-    The Messiah (Jesus), son of Mary, was no more than a Messenger; many were the Messengers that passed a way before him.
-His mother (Mary) was a Siddiqah i.e. she believed in the Words of Allah and His Books.
-They both used to eat food (as any other human being, while Allah does not eat).
-Look how We make the Ayat (proofs, evidences, verses, lessons, signs, revelations, etc.) clear to them, yet look how they are deluded a way (from the truth).
-    Quran Ayah 6:72-75

 ### Miracles performed by Isa